anjanaanilkumar1289/iCOMIC_doc/docs/walkthrough.md

 - WGS data analysis
 Enables the user to identify variants from raw sequencing reads and functionally annotate them.
 Multiple tools are integrated in the WGS analysis pipeline.
 - RNA-Seq data analysis
-RNA Seq part enables quantification of gene expression.
+RNA-Seq part enables quantification of gene expression.
 The pipeline provides a final output of a list of differentially expressed genes.
 (to be constructed as provided in the CANEapp manual)